 Churches and Ecclesiastical buildings have certainly benefited from QEST scholars’ loving attention, with new and restored stained glass, embroidery, wood carving, letter cutting and sculptures.
 Perhaps the most obscure is Alan Partridge who QEST funded to learn the highly specialised skill of making reed shallots for pipe organs and thus maintain the unique tone of British organs.
 He is now the last surviving maker in Great Britain.

 QEST encourages artisans to push barriers by supporting projects that might seem futuristic, but are using the foundations of traditional craft to create the contemporary.
 Artisans need those skills as the essential foundation from which to adapt, interpret and create a new craft with relevance in a fast moving world.

-Conservation, in textiles, paper and paintings, is crucial if we are to preserve our history for future generations.
-QEST helps talented individuals meet their potential and thus ensures high calibre craftspeople retain the knowledge necessary for the many varied industries that are reliant upon their aptitude.
-By supporting craft, you are not only changing the life of a talented maker, you are sustaining our cultural heritage and helping build a future where traditional craft skills will be the foundation of new innovations.
+By supporting craft, you are not only changing the life of a talented maker, you are sustaining our cultural heritage and helping to build a future where traditional craft skills will be the foundation of new innovations.